-Robinson the engine behind the Texas offense
+Robinson the engine behind the offense for No. 21 Texas

 “It’s fun to break a defense’s will,” Robinson said.

 Robinson runs with a style as hard to define as it is to defend.
 Quick feet in tight spaces allow him to make cuts the instant his eyes find the smallest of gaps.
-At 6-feet, 215 pounds, he’s compact and powerful enough to lower his shoulder into defenders and push for extra yards.
+At 6-feet, 215 pounds, he is compact and powerful enough to lower his shoulder into defenders and push for extra yards.

 And once he hits the second level of a defense, he sheds tacklers with a strong stiff arm and spin moves.

-“It’s just an instinct’.
+“It’s just an instinct.
 You want to set them, get them off their feet and hesitating a little bit.
 Then you do it.
 They have no answer for it,” Robinson said.
 “When I’m just running the ball and I see a look in their eyes with a little uncertainty … I just read their eyes and just deliver it.”

 Texas fans waited far too long to see all of this on display.
-Former coach Tom Herman recruited Robinson but kept him mostly on the sideline last season while the Longhorns offense mostly centered around quarterback Sam Ehlinger.
+Former coach Tom Herman recruited Robinson but kept him mostly on the sideline last season while the Longhorns’ offense mostly centered around quarterback Sam Ehlinger.

-Robinson carried the ball 10 or more times in just four games last season, but finished on a tear.
+Robinson carried the ball 10 or more times in just four games last season but finished on a tear.
 In the final two games against Kansas State and Colorado, Robinson romped for 335 yards with an incredible 18.7 yards per carry average.

 Herman was fired shortly after the season.
 Sarkisian immediately tapped into the talent at hand, comparing Robinson to former Southern California standout Reggie Bush.